Help Your Clients Budget Better: Top 3 Things You Should Warn Your Client About When Setting Financial Budgets

-Your client might be satisfied with a “finger in the air” approach to budgeting, making decisions based on their gut and dealing with the consequences later.
+Your client might be satisfied with a ‘finger in the air’ approach to budgeting, making decisions based on their gut and dealing with the consequences later.
 Perhaps not even consulting you on these decisions.
-It is therefore crucially important for the long-term success and health of their business that they deal in reality.
+It is therefore crucially important for the long-term success and health of their business that they deal with reality.

 This includes periodically tracking and inputting actual spend and income in order to evaluate performance.
-Once they have compared their actual spend with their anticipated spend, you can then better help them look for trends and improvements when budgeting for the next month (or more often) – [link to previous blog post on business owners wanting faster than monthly reporting].
+Once they have compared their actual spend with their anticipated spend, you can then better help them look for trends and improvements when budgeting for the next month (or more often).

 An admirable (for the most part) trait of entrepreneurs is their ability to be strong willed when it comes to decision making.
 Setting a financial budget is one such situation where this trait needs to be curtailed, particularly if your client is leading a larger organisation with a number of key stakeholders.

 It is necessary that they include any members of their organisation who have financial responsibilities when setting a budget.
-This will achieve a few things, namely a more accurate and achievable set of numbers, and also provide a boost to the motivation of your client’s team, as they become more invested in making the budget work having been a part of its creation.
+This will create a more accurate and achievable set of numbers, and also provide a boost to the motivation of your client’s team, as they become more invested in making the budget work having been a part of its creation.

 Conversely, businesses can grow too quickly, so this must also be considered when setting a budget.
 Your client has to be steered clear of finding their business at absolute capacity, yet not profitable.

 Helping your clients set regular and accurate budgets will make both your lives easier in the long run.
-When you transfer their budgeting from risk prone spreadsheets to FUTRLI, our all in one forecasting & reporting engine, you’ll change this for them forever.
+When you transfer their budgeting from risk-prone spreadsheets to FUTRLI, our all-in-one forecasting and reporting engine, you’ll change this for them forever.